SPRING TERM 2021 NEWSLETTER

 You will need to apply for extended funding and for the 2 year funding and receive a code which we will need at the pre‐school.
 Without this code we cannot claim your funding entitlement.
 Early year’s pupil premium

 If your child is of 3 or 4 years of age we may be entitled to receive additional funding if your child meets the eligibility criteria.
 Please request this form if you think your child may meet the criteria as this means additional training, resources, focused intervention etc. will be available to our setting which will greatly improve the outcomes of our children in their early years.
 If you have any questions please ask.

 Parents and visitors are not permitted to use their mobile phones whilst on the premises.

-Please don’t forget to share lots of photos and comments on your tapestry online journal.
-We will add on your Tapestry account some of the experiences and activities which your child has the opportunity to participate in during the week, our Facebook page and website also provides information about things that are happening at our preschool.
+We will add to your Tapestry account some of the experiences and activities which your child has the opportunity to participate in during the week, our Facebook page and website also provides information about things that are happening at our preschool.